egomezr/dynamicloud_java_api/README.md

 #Conditions class

-This class has a set of methods to build conditions and add them in query object
+This class provides a set of methods to build conditions and add them in query object
 ```java
 public static Condition and(Condition left, Condition right);
 public static Condition or(Condition left, Condition right);